kudashevs/accept-language/README.md

 ];
 ```

-Once added, the `AcceptLanguageServiceProvider` will prepare the `AcceptLanguage` class for usage and keep its instance
+Once added, the `AcceptLanguageServiceProvider` will instantiate the `AcceptLanguage` class, call the `process` method,
-in the container.
-To get the preferred language just access the object in the container through a dependency injection
+and put the instance into the Laravel container.
+To get a preferred language just refer to the object in the container
-or directly by using an alias (e.g. `app('acceptlanguage')->getLanguage();`).
+(through a dependency injection mechanism or by using an alias `app('acceptlanguage')`).

 If you want to add a Laravel Facade just add it to the aliases array in the `config/app.php` file.
 ```php